mhngu23/the-Self-Taught-Programmer---Cory-Althoff/README.md

 # the-Self-Taught-Programmer---Cory-Althoff
-All exercises from the Self-Taught Programmer Book by Cory Althoff completed by myself.
+All exercises from the Self-Taught Programmer Book by Cory Althoff.
+First attempt in learning Python.